Neuroendocrine Tumor of the Lung: Types of Treatment

 It is not yet clear if one form of embolization treatment is more effective than the other.
 These treatments are usually used for people with metastatic disease that mostly affects the liver, in particular those who have symptoms caused by the size of the tumor or by hormones produced by the tumor.

-A lung NET and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
-Managing all of these effects is called palliative care or supportive care.
+A lung NET and its treatment can cause physical symptoms and side effects, as well as emotional, social, and financial effects.
+Managing all of these effects is called palliative and supportive care.
 This often requires a team approach.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the cancer.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
-You may also receive palliative treatments similar to those meant to get rid of the NET, such as chemotherapy, surgery, or radiation therapy.
+You may also receive palliative treatments, such as chemotherapy, surgery, or radiation therapy, to improve symptoms.

 For some people, such as those with high-risk heart disease or other specific medical conditions that increase the risk of problems from surgery, surgery cannot be used to successfully treat the lung NET.
 In these cases, less-risky procedures to relieve symptoms may be helpful.
 This may include treating symptoms of blocked airways by removing most of the tumor through a bronchoscope or vaporizing portions of the tumor with a laser.
 Bronchoscopic approaches may be used together with radiation therapy.

-Before treatment begins, talk with your doctor about the goals of each treatment in the treatment plan being recommended.
-You should also talk about the possible side effects of the specific treatment plan and palliative care options.
+Before treatment begins, talk with your doctor about the goals of each treatment in the recommended treatment plan.
+You should also talk about the possible side effects of the specific treatment plan and palliative and supportive care options.
 Many patients also benefit from talking with a social worker and participating in support groups.
 Ask your doctor about these resources, too.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 Learn more about the importance of tracking side effects in another part of this guide.
-Learn more about palliative care in a separate section of this website.
+Learn more about palliative and supportive care in a separate section of this website.

 Metastatic lung NET